c-datculescu/amqp-base/README.md

         connect_timeout: 0
         read_timeout: 0
         write_timeout: 0
         heartbeat: 10               # option is only available for php-amqplib and php-amqp >=1.6beta3
         keepalive: true             # this option is available only for php-amqplib
         prefetch_count: 3           # available in the connection level although is a channel option
+        publisher_confirms: false   # publisher waits for ack

 exchange:
     global: